A deep look at the data and debates about Montanism and speaking in tongues.

 The interpretation of this text centres around the word glossolalia.
 If the Montanists were glossalists, then there is a potential connection to the ancient christian rite of speaking in tongues.
 If not, then there is no connection with the christian community and the discussion is irrelevant.

-One must keep in mind that the concept of glossolalia is a new one in the annals of Christian theology that started in the early 1800s.4 This description technically is not a proper mode to describe antecedents to the christian doctrine of tongues any earlier.
-However, since the term glossolalia is so popular in the minds of contemporary scholars and readers alike, it will be permitted so that this discussion can run its course.
+Anyone who tries to make this association assumes that glossolalia was a special rite of speech practiced by the ancient christian community.
+This assumption ignores that glossolalia is a new definition added to the christian doctrine of tongues that started in the early 1800s.4 This term should not be used to describe antecedents to the christian doctrine of tongues any earlier than this, but since the term glossolalia is so popular in the minds of contemporary scholars and readers alike, it will be permitted so that this discussion can run its course.

 The importance of Montanism in the christian doctrine of tongues